 When to Replace Garage Door Springs

 The good news is that most garage doors today contain two springs, sometimes more if it’s a commercial door.
-Each spring cycles through together as the door open and close, so when one spring breaks and needs repair, the others aren’t too far behind.
-When you make the call to replace one garage door spring, you might as well go ahead and replace the others as well.
+Each spring cycles through together as the door opens and closes, so when one spring breaks and needs repair, the others aren’t too far behind.
+When you make the call to replace garage door springs, you might as well go ahead and replace the others as well.
 This will save time and money that would be spent on replacing the others that are bound to wear out soon anyway.

 As you can see, there are many different intricate and confusing components of just the garage door springs alone, and this isn’t even including the rollers, the tracks and brackets, infrared sensors, and so on.
 The expert garage door techs here at Garage Door in My Area have years of experience providing in-home services at reasonable, comprehensive prices.
 All of our garage door pros are licensed, issued and put the safety of our customers at a premium.
 Don’t let a small issue turn into a gigantic safety hazard when it comes to garage door springs or other system malfunctions.
+Looking for a quote for your garage door spring repair cost?
 Give us a call today.